For those familiar with traditional frisbees, transitioning to disc golf can be very frustrating because most disc golf discs just don’t fly straight.

 8. Discmania FD

-While this discs was moderately straight right out of the box, it didn’t acquire the “dead straight” flight path for me until after it had been beat in for many rounds of disc golf.
+While this disc was moderately straight right out of the box, it didn’t acquire the “dead straight” flight path for me until after it had been beaten in for many rounds of disc golf.

 PROS